BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Sam meets people during his adventures.
-Characteristically, none join his space permanently.
+None join his space permanently, though.
 For example, he meets an English professor who got lost in the woods, the two become friends, and the professor visits Sam at Christmas.<sup>7(pages 82, 119)</sup>
 However, neither moves to live near the other.
 </p>